Fluffy Sourdough Pancakes

 7. Step 7:

-After the specified time, pour 5 tablespoons of oil into the dough.
-It can be any vegetable oil, it can be melted butter - choose according to your taste.
+After that time, pour 5 tablespoons of oil into the batter.
+Use any vegetable oil, or melted butter — whatever you prefer.

 8. Step 8: